jcraigk/blog/_projects/02-kudochest.md

   teaser: /assets/images/projects/kudochest-header.png
 ---

-In 2016 I saw [Nosedive (Black Mirror)](https://en.wikipedia.org/wiki/Nosedive_(Black_Mirror)) and it freaked me out.
-It depicts a society in which people rate each other on a 5-star scale for nearly every interaction they have.
-This of course produces humorous and horrifying outcomes.
+In 2016, I watched [*Nosedive* (Black Mirror)](https://en.wikipedia.org/wiki/Nosedive_(Black_Mirror)), and it freaked me out.
+It depicts a society where people rate each other on a five-star scale for nearly every interaction.
+This, unsurprisingly, leads to both humorous and horrifying outcomes.

-From one perspective I see the value in living in a meritocracy with central accounting.
-In many respects, we live in one today.
-However, taking it to the extreme as depcited in the Black Mirror episode is clearly going too far.
+From one perspective, I can see the appeal of a meritocracy with central accounting — something that feels a bit like status quo.
+However, taking it to the extreme as depicted in *Black Mirror* is clearly going too far.
 Right?
-Or is that exactly where we are headed?
-I'm not sure, to be honest.
+Or is that exactly where we're headed?
+Honestly, I'm not sure.

-Seeing this episode got me thinking about software that manages social status and notoriety.
-My original vision was to make a website that could be used to send karma points between email addresses, but this idea provided too broad to be useful.
-I was using Slack and Discord a lot in the years that followed and I was noticing how various apps were implementing ratings or karma.
-There were various approaches and I didn't see a one size fits all solution.
-So I set out to create a flexible app that could be fit into an existing culture to enhance it organically.
+This episode got me thinking about software that manages social status and notoriety.
+My initial idea was to create a website that allowed people to send karma points between email addresses, but the concept was too broad to be practical.
+Over the next few years, as I used Slack and Discord extensively, I noticed how various apps were implementing ratings and karma systems.
+Each had its own approach, and none seemed to fit all scenarios.
+This led me to create a flexible app that could adapt to an existing culture and enhance it organically.

-I started building an app called KarmaChest which had two parts: a website and chat bot.
-The chat bot could be installed in Slack or Discord.
-The web portion would be used for administration, pretty profile pages, and other UI niceties.
-The chat bot serves as an interface from the Slack client to give kudos/karma and query the system for leaderboards, stats, and other info.
-I used the standard [Ruby on Rails](https://rubyonrails.org/) stack because I'm familiar with it and wanted to rapidly prototype.
+I started developing an app called *KarmaChest*, which had two main components: a website and a chatbot.
+The chatbot could be integrated with Slack or Discord, while the web component was designed for administration, user profiles, and other UI niceties.
+The chatbot served as an interface within Slack, allowing users to give kudos (or karma) and query the system for leaderboards, stats, and other features.
+I built the app using the [Ruby on Rails](https://rubyonrails.org/) stack because I'm familiar with it and wanted to prototype quickly.

-I quickly realized that in order to deliver some of the features I wanted to build, I'd need to cache the state of users, channels, and other entities for each team.
-This would enable quick local lookup rather than having to be constantly hitting the chat APIs for common queries.
+Early on, I realized I'd need to cache the state of users, channels, and other entities for each team.
+This would enable fast local lookups instead of repeatedly querying the chat APIs for common requests.

-I worked on the project for about 14 months before I started advertising it on forums and with other engineers.
-I was able to convince my employer, a publicly traded company with approximately 1,200 employees, to install it in place of our aging [Hubot](https://hubot.github.com/) karma tracker.
-It ended up being quite a hit, so I've continued to maintain the project.
-It was renamed KudoChest since "karma" has religious associations and "kudos" is a better fit anyway.
+After working on the project for about 14 months, I began advertising it on forums and sharing it with other engineers.
+Eventually, I convinced my employer — a publicly traded company with approximately 1,200 employees — to replace our aging [Hubot](https://hubot.github.com/) karma tracker with *KarmaChest*.
+It was a hit, so I've continued maintaining the project.
+Along the way, I renamed it *KudoChest* because "karma" has religious connotations, and "kudos" feels like a better fit.

-Takeaways:
+**Takeaways:**
-  * Slack's API, customer support, and documentation are all very good
+- Slack's API, customer support, and documentation are excellent.
-  * Discord's API, customer support, and documentation are not good (or at least they were not in 2018-2019)
+- Discord's API, customer support, and documentation were subpar in 2018–2019.
-  * It's gratifying to see hundreds of your coworkers giving each other kudos on a daily basis
+- It's incredibly rewarding to see hundreds of coworkers giving each other kudos daily.